Day 1: Australia –– Budapest

 Day 9: Nuremberg (B,L,D)

-This afternoon, explore Nuremberg, an energetic city with a visible history of almost one thousand years.
-The guided excursion begins at the historic Palace of Justice where the War Crimes Tribunal met in 1946 and continues to the vibrant Market Square.
-Stroll through the shops that fill the Old Town or walk along the fortified walls of Nuremberg Castle.
-This evening set sail as you dine on board.
+Get to know Nuremberg with a guided excursion that begins at the historic Palace of Justice – where the Nuremberg trials were held in 1945 and 1946 – and that also takes in the vibrant Market Square.
+Seek out the shops of the old town for a fix of retail therapy or walk along the fortified walls of Nuremberg Castle.

 Day 10: Bamberg (B,L,D)

-This morning, dock in historic Bamberg, former residence of one of Germany’s most powerful imperial dynasties and today a UNESCO World Heritage Site.
-Begin your walk in the medieval city center with its impressive 11th century Romanesque cathedral and gorgeous rose garden.
-After, view the very unusual City Hall built on a tiny island in the middle of the Regnitz River and Little Venice, an area of colorful fisherman’s houses.
-This afternoon set sail for Wurzburg.
+Dock in historic Bamberg, a UNESCO World Heritage site that was the former residence of some of Germany’s most powerful imperial dynasties.
+A guided walk starts in the medieval city centre, taking in the 11th-century Romanesque cathedral and pretty rose garden.
+Admire the unusual City Hall, which was built on a small island in the middle of the Regnitz River, and Little Venice, an area of colourful fishermen’s houses.

 Day 11: Wurzburg (B,L,D)